-Parents of students on Academy sports teams must submit a medical release form signed by themselves and the child's doctor.
+Parents/guardians of students on Academy sports teams must submit a medical release form signed by themselves and the student's doctor.
 Forms may be picked up in the school office.
-In the high school, there is a special Arizona Interscholastic Association (AIA physical form that must be used.
+In the high school, there is a special Arizona Interscholastic Association (AIA) physical form that must be used.

-EMERGENCIES
+SAFETY AND EMERGENCIES